Biden wants a gas tax holiday. Some economists say that's a bad idea

 There's no guarantee the tax savings would be passed on to consumers

-Biden also plans to call on state governments to take similar actions with their own gas taxes, to give consumers relief.
+Biden also called on state governments to take similar actions with their gas taxes.
 He wants oil refiners to boost their capacity so there's more gasoline on the market — another way to bring down prices.

 But there's no way to force those tax cuts to be passed through to consumers.

-And if the tax holiday encourages more spending, that could actually hurt the economy by providing a stimulus at a time when the government wants to curb inflation, said Carola Binder, an associate professor of economics at Haverford College.
+And if a tax holiday encouraged more spending, that could actually hurt the economy by providing a stimulus at a time when the government wants to curb inflation, said Carola Binder, an associate professor of economics at Haverford College.

 "By making gas cheaper that allows people to buy more of it," Binder said.
 "It's giving them a tax cut and that gives them more to spend elsewhere.
 So that is going to lead to more inflationary pressures elsewhere."